headzoo/bitcoin-wallet-api/README.md

 Coin Talk
 =========

-Provides PHP classes to communicate with any crypto wallet which supports the JSON-RPC protocol defined in the Bitcoin wallet.
-The rest of this documentation will refer to the Bitcoin wallet, but this library will work with any wallet which is a decentest of the Bitcoin wallet.
+PHP library which facilitates communication with the Bitcoin JSON-RPC API.
+The rest of this documentation refers to the Bitcoin wallet, but this library works with any Bitcoin wallet descendant.

 - [Overview](#overview)
 - [Requirements](#requirements)